yiisoft/db/docs/en/queries/execute-command.md

-# Call one of the SQL execute method to execute the command
+# Call one of the SQL executed methods to execute the command

 The **query methods** introduced in the [Create a command with a plain SQL query](create-command.md) all deal with SELECT queries which fetch data from databases.

-For queries that do not bring back data, you should call the `Yiisoft\Db\Command\CommandInterface::execute()` method.
-The following example shows how to execute a non-SELECT query:
+For queries that don't bring back data, you should call the `Yiisoft\Db\Command\CommandInterface::execute()` method.

 If the query is successful, `Yiisoft\Db\Command\CommandInterface::execute()` will return the number of rows affected by the SQL statement.
-If the sql does not affect any row, 0 will be returned.
+If sql doesn't affect any row, 0 will be returned.
 If the query fails, a `Yiisoft\Db\Exception\Exception` exception will be thrown.

 For example, the following code executes a non-SELECT query and row count is `1`.